The underground city of Saleh Abad in Iran’s west-central city of Hamadan has been officially unveiled three years after being unearthed.

 Preliminary studies show that the ancient city was used by the residents of Hamadan as a hideout during the World War II, when the soviet soldiers began to pass through it on their way to the north.

 Unfortunately, severe floods have led to huge alluviums which should be discharged first.
-To this end, some comprehensive studies should be conducted.
+To this end, some comprehensive studies should be conducted on this medieval underground city.